PureStorage-OpenConnect/ansible-playbook-examples/README.rst

 Playbooks are simple and do not use Ansible inventory files as they are for informational and demonstrational purposes only.

+FlashArray modules are natively included in Ansible and are obtained by installing the latest Ansible package:

+``#  pip install ansible``

+FlashBlade modules will be available in Ansible 2.7, expected to release on October 4, 2018.
+Until that time you can get this modules by installing the latest 2.7 Release Candidtate code:

+``# pip install ansible==2.7.0rc3 --user``

 ====================
 FlashArray Playbooks
 ====================